trentlarson/lives-of-gifts/src/markdown/about.md

   deal with everyday needs and with the people immediately around us.
 Part of our work is focused on the focus, keeping our highest goals in our sights.

-Then, after satisfying our basic needs, we invest our extra time and energy and money by giving them away, freely, until that dominates money.
+Now we invest our extra time and energy and money by giving them away, freely, until that dominates money.

 * Life's grandest rewards come from gifts without conditions, and without any expectation of return.
 We emphasize those rewards.